jrdngr/picklenerd.github.io/_posts/2017-07-15-creature-discomfort.md

 }
 {% endhighlight %}

-Changing from HashMap<String, Property> to HashMap<String, f64> would make it much easier to deal with property values, and it would pretty much cover every case except for `Text` which I probably don't even need.
+Changing `properties` from `HashMap<String, Property>` to `HashMap<String, f64>` would make it much easier to deal with property values, and it would pretty much cover every case except for `Text` which I probably don't even need.

 In other news, I made my own struct for the turn queue that uses a HashSet to track duplicate entries.
 Now it'll ignore any `push` that contains a value that's already in the queue.
 Works like magic and everything is still lightning fast.
 Hooray!